storybookjs/marko/lib/core/docs/storiesOf.md

 );
 ```

 We can control how the component's stories will render with parameters and decorators.
-You can use as many `.addDecorators` as you need, but you can only use one `.addParameters`, as you can see in the example below:
+You can use as many `.addDecorators` as you need (but make sure you add them all before your first story), but you can only use one `.addParameters`, as you can see in the example below:

 ```js
 storiesOf('Button', module)